British Virgin Islands national rugby union team

 The British Virgin Islands national rugby union team represents the British Virgin Islands in international rugby union.
 The nation are a member of the International Rugby Board (IRB) and have yet to play in a Rugby World Cup tournament.
 The British Virgin Islands played their first international in 1996 – losing to Barbados 17 – 0.

 The British Virgin Islands compete in the NACRA Caribbean Championship, a tournament which includes Antigua, Trinidad and Tobago, the Cayman Islands, Jamaica, the Bahamas, Bermuda, and Guyana.

 Results

+Record

+Below is a table of the representative rugby matches played by the British Virgin Islands national XV at test level up until 7 November 2015: